James Turrell, Ganzfeld „Aural“, 2018, Jewish Museum Berlin, donation by Dieter and Si Rosenkranz

 The Ganzfeld effect was discovered as early as the 1930s in the field of perceptual psychology.
 Ganzfeld describes a completely homogeneous field filling one’e entire visual field.
 The observer experiences a feeling of disorientation, an altered perception of colors and brightness.
 Big snow fields, dense fog, or the darkness of night are natural Ganzfelder.
 Through his choice of light intensity and the positioning of light sources, Turrell provokes the Ganzfeld effect by removing any visual reference points for the observer’s perception of space.
 In his installation Ganzfeld “Aural,” intermittent strobe lights additionally confuse the senses.

-As part of an interdisciplinary conversation evening co-organized by the Jewish Museum Berlin and the Schering Stiftung, Margarete Pratschke, Professor of Modern and Contemporary Art and Visual History at HU Berlin, will provide insight into the Art & Technology program and put Turrell’s works and light art into the scientific and historical context of their creation.
+As part of an interdisciplinary conversation evening co-organized by the Jewish Museum Berlin and the Schering Stiftung, Margarete Pratschke, Visiting Professor of Modern and Contemporary Art and Visual History at HU Berlin, will provide insight into the Art & Technology program and put Turrell’s works and light art into the scientific and historical context of their creation.
 Ernst Pöppel, former director of the Institute for Medical Psychology at LMU Munich, in his lecture “Ein Blick in die Augen und das Gehirn – beim Sehen” (Looking into the Eyes and the Brain – while Seeing) will explain the physiological and psychological foundations of perceptual effects.

 Ernst Pöppel studied psychology and biology in Freiburg and Innsbruck.
 He worked on vision and temporal perception at various Max Planck Institutes and at MIT in Cambridge, MA (USA).
 At LMU Munich, he directed the Institute for Medical Psychology and the Human Science Center (HWZ).
 For years, he has been Visiting Professor at Peking University.
 His staff members have come from more than 40 countries.
 His working motto is: “Scientists are natural ambassadors.”Close